uptechteam/klarna-node/README.md

 ## Usage

-    var numFormatter = require('@jdaudier/number-formatter');

-    var formattedNum = numFormatter(35666);

-  Output should be `35,666`
+    const klarna = require('klarna-node').default;

+    klarna.init({
+        uid: process.env.KLARNA_UID,
+        password: process.env.KLARNA_PASSWORD,
+        live: false,
+    });

+  Where `KLARNA_UID` and `KLARNA_PASSWORD` are credentials from Klarna Portal => Settings => API Credentials

 ## Tests
+  TODO
   `npm test`

 ## Contributing

-In lieu of a formal style guide, take care to maintain the existing coding style.
+Take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.
+Create a PR to `develop` brunch of current repo.

 ## TODO